AIR-DISCOVER/ICRA-RM-Sim2Real-Baseline/README.md

 z: 0.0"
 ```

-The x, y, and z values represent the index numbers of the ores to be exchanged.
+The x, y, and z values represent the index numbers of the minerals to be exchanged.

 If the values of x, y, and z are not between 1 and 5 or the same, they will be set randomly.

 ![random_pose](./assets/random_pose.png)

-To place the cubes at manually specified positions: (The `PoseArray` should have 5 entries)
+To place the minerals at manually specified positions: (The `PoseArray` should have 5 entries)

 ```shell
 docker exec -it client /opt/ros/noetic/env.sh /opt/workspace/devel_isolated/env.sh /opt/ep_ws/devel/env.sh rostopic pub -1 /pose_set geometry_msgs/PoseArray "header: